wckr/wckr.github.io/commands/index.md

   -f, --force=false   Force the removal of a running container (uses SIGKILL)
 ```

-Please note that the `wocker rm` command remove containers and synced folders in your local `data` directory.
+__Note:__ the `wocker rm` command remove containers and synced folders in your local `data` directory.
 Please back up the files before removing containers if you need them.

 #### Examples